 In April 2012, Legacy Group Ottawa with Legacy Group committee Chairs, Chris Kelly and David Hoe, hosted their very first reception.

 In 2013, the Legacy Group welcomed members from Vancouver.
 All three cities and their Chairs, Christopher Kelly (Toronto), David Hoe (Ottawa) and Christopher Garland (Vancouver), hosted private receptions throughout the year to engage influential business leaders from the gay community.

 In addition to hosting receptions to raise awareness about HIV and AIDS, the Legacy Group also funded research initiatives.

-CANFAR has partnered with the Boys’ and Men’s Health Initiative of the Institute of Gender and Health (IGH) to fund a $1.5 million team grant.
-Part of a health initiative entitled Advancing Research to Improve Boys’ and Men’s Health, this research opportunity focuses specifically on HIV prevention targeting men who have sex with men (MSM), particularly young gay men.
+CANFAR partnered with the Boys’ and Men’s Health Initiative of the Institute of Gender and Health (IGH) to fund a $1.5 million team grant.
+Part of a health initiative entitled, Advancing Research to Improve Boys’ and Men’s Health, this research study focused specifically on HIV prevention targeting men who have sex with men (MSM), particularly young gay men.
 The CANFAR Legacy Group has committed $80,000 per year over the course of five years to this exciting initiative; the Institute of Gender and Health will complement this commitment by contributing $200,000 per year for the same time.

 The Legacy group has also funded two other important research projects entitled:

 Young MSM’s Risk, Networks and Care Engagement, by Dr. David Brennan, University of Toronto, and Pilot Implementation of Latino Gay Poz Sex, by Dr. Beatriz Eugenia Alvarado llano, Queen’s University.